cnerg/cnerg.github.com/community/manual/expectations.md

 and in so doing you will develop a deeper understanding of the work you are pursuing.

+### Internships

+Students are welcome to pursue internships at companies and national laboratories during their graduate studies, but these should be discussed and coordinated with their advisor.
+Important considerations include academic milestones, student funding duration, and research deliverables.
+As students progress in their research, there will be a strong incentive for internships to be aligned to their own research efforts to allow them to continue making progress during the internship.
+In some instances, students have identified their PhD research projects during an internship when early in their plan.

 ### Technical Conferences and Professional Networks

 You are encouraged to attend technical conferences to as a way to engage with